-- On 22nd December, the Presidential Taskforce on Covid-19 announced the closure of all borders for 14 days.
-The borders would only be opened for essential services, deported Malawians and those who went out for business. - COVID-19 cases (active) have risen from 40 to 210 in less than two weeks. - The Task Force has also said that public gatherings would be allowed for a maximum number of 100 people, including at football matches and crossover events scheduled for December 31. - Schools have been exempted from the restrictions as they are described as learning facilities which are crucial for child development. - The Taskforce has expressed fear that Malawi could be hit by a new strain of the novel coronavirus. - Contact tracing for 15 persons and testing for 186 people where 12 cases were identified in 6 districts was supported by USAID ONSE - About 20 health facility staff were trained in the management of patients with severe acute respiratory infection (SARI) when a COVID-19 virus infection is suspected or confirmed supported by Save the Children - A total of 24,109 people were screened at Ntcheu District Hospital entrance supported by GIZ and UNICEF. - COVID-19 quarantine management solution (mQuarantine) continues to be available to the public and offers a platform for the Ministry of Health to interact with those in self-isolation and quarantine, and track in real-time their conditions, while adhering to infection prevention and control measures.
-To date, 7,533 community members have used the mQuarantine application and have received COVID-19 prevention information, with support from The UNICEF. - COVID-19 data modelling platform developed by Cooper/Smith with support from UNICEF is providing real-time predictive analytics for national and district level projections and guides decision-makers at the MoH in the coordination efforts for COVID-19 response. - Transportation and installation of an oxygen plant at Kamuzu Central Hospital (KCH) in the Capital City, Lilongwe by government was supported by UNICEF with funding from Commonwealth and Development office (FCDO) - Government with support from UNICEF and other partners, using the Scaling Pneumonia Response Innovations (SPRINT) model, has developed a distribution mechanism for cylinder oxygen to optimize the capacity of this plant for the benefit of health care facilities in the district and in surrounding districts. - Over 7,500 travellers were screened at Kamuzu and Chileka International Airports as well as border points of Songwe in Karonga, Dedza, Mwanza and Chitipa.
+A four-panel discussion on Times TV was conducted by Com and HES focusing on maintaining the COVID-19 preventive measures during the possible second wave, festive season and tales of COVID-19 survivors.
+Finalised development of a TV soap that integrates COVID-19 messages and maternal, new-born, child and adolescent health supported by UNICEF Gaps and Needs Laxity in adherence to COVID 19 prevention measures <image/> <image/> <text><text></text></text> On 22nd December, the Presidential Taskforce on Covid-19 announced the closure of all borders for 14 days.
+The borders would only be opened for essential services, deported Malawians and those who went out for business.
+COVID-19 cases (active) have risen from 40 to 210 in less than two weeks.
+The Task Force has also said that public gatherings would be allowed for a maximum number of 100 people, including at football matches and crossover events scheduled for December 31.
+Schools have been exempted from the restrictions as they are described as learning facilities which are crucial for child development.
+The Taskforce has expressed fear that Malawi could be hit by a new strain of the novel coronavirus.
+Contact tracing for 15 persons and testing for 186 people where 12 cases were identified in 6 districts was supported by USAID ONSE About 20 health facility staff were trained in the management of patients with severe acute respiratory infection (SARI) when a COVID-19 virus infection is suspected or confirmed supported by Save the Children A total of 24,109 people were screened at Ntcheu District Hospital entrance supported by GIZ and UNICEF.
+COVID-19 quarantine management solution (mQuarantine) continues to be available to the public and offers a platform for the Ministry of Health to interact with those in self-isolation and quarantine, and track in real-time their conditions, while adhering to infection prevention and control measures.
+To date, 7,533 community members have used the mQuarantine application and have received COVID-19 prevention information, with support from The UNICEF.
+COVID-19 data modelling platform developed by Cooper/Smith with support from UNICEF is providing real-time predictive analytics for national and district level projections and guides decision-makers at the MoH in the coordination efforts for COVID-19 response.
+Transportation and installa Image: constraint of the constra Chileka Airport screening area was finalized with the completion of the external paving work and the procurement of several Non-Food Items.
+WFP is working with the Government to improve the screening area at KIA Airport by extending the big Mobile Storage Unit (MSU) and paving the remaining floor space to accommodate more passengers inside The update of the Malawi Logistics Capacity Assessment page in undergoing, with new information on storage, airport and customs, road and waterways network, among others.
+1500 heavy duty boots as PPE for frontline health workers was procured and will be distributed in various districts country wide, supported by UNICEF.
+UNICEF continues to coordinate the distribution of various COVID-19 supplies for the MoH from UNICEF, WFP and CMST warehouses.
+Distribution to the various district health offices and facilities is currently underway and may be finalized this week.